What is Connect Care?

 How do I update my contact info?

 Once you create an account, we sync it with your medical record.
-To update your personal information you’ll need log in to your MyHealth account or call our support center at 1-800-442-5502.
+To update your personal information on Connect Care, please contact support at the number at the top of this page.

 What did she say I had?